skitourenguru/Routes/README.md

 **License**: Private license by Skitourenguru GmbH.
 Skitourenguru GmbH permits the usage of the data for private purpose.
 Aks the consent of Skitourenguru GmbH if you want to re-publish the data respectivly if you want to derive data from the raw data.

 **Remark**: Skitourenguru is looking for a person willing to complete the data set in Italy.

+Requiered skills:
-Requiered skills: Experience with backcountry skiing, practical knowledge about backcountry areas in Italy, knowledge about avalanche terrain, cartographic knowledge, knowledge about qGis, open-minded.
+* Experience with backcountry skiing
+* Practical knowledge about backcountry areas in Italy
+* Cartographic knowledge
+* Understanding of avalanche terrain
+* Affinity to IT
+* If possible experience with qGis
+* Open-minded
+* Willing to work in a team

 ## 6. Slovenia
 tbd